top of page

 In a recent study, researchers found reduced grey matter volume in the pain-processing areas and regions responsible for the inhibition of pain in patients who suffered fibromyalgia, a disorder characterized by widespread musculoskeletal pain.
 Altered signal transmission was observed in the thalamus of patients, indicating changed pain signaling.
 The thalamus plays an important node in neuronal pain processing.
 “This indicates that changes in the brain may not be permanent, but that they can be influenced; in other words they might be reversible, for example through an active everyday life,” concluded one of the researchers.

-This study was not on meditation, but does suggest that changes in brain structure correlated with patients’ pain perception and behavior could be influenced, suggesting potential reversibility.
+Changes in brain structure correlated with patients’ pain perception and that behavior could be influenced, suggesting potential reversibility.
+With mind, we can reduce synchronization between brain areas involved in introspection, self-awareness and emotional regulation.

 Meditation has helped me gain some control over the way the brain processes pain signals.
 By letting go of storylines, slowing the breathing and relaxing the muscles, we can be with it fully.
 These techniques can be powerful compliments to conventional treatments.